bgoonz/BGOONZ_BLOG_2.0/notes/NODE/0040a-node-request-data/index.md

 ---
 title: Get HTTP request body data using Node.js
-description: 'Find out how to extract the data sent as JSON through an HTTP request body using Node.js'
+description: "Find out how to extract the data sent as JSON through an HTTP request body using Node.js"
 ---

 Here is how you can extract the data that was sent as JSON in the request body.